Beryl

 At Volodarsk-Volynskii, Zhytomyr Oblast, Ukraine, beryl variety heliodor has been found (R&M 90.2.139).

-The Consolidated Quarry at Maine, USA, is in a simple granitic pegmatite, enriched in lithium in some zones.
+The Consolidated Quarries at Sagadahoc County, Maine, USA, are in a simple granitic pegmatite, enriched in lithium in some zones.
 These have cavities which contain albite, muscovite and beryl, together with other minerals.
 The paragenesis for the beryl alteration is

 berylberyllonitemoraesitehydroxylherderitefluorapatitegreifensteinite.